Advancing Transformer Architecture in Long-Context Large Language Models: A Comprehensive Survey: Long-Term Memory

 \subsection{External MemoryBank}

-The previously discussed mechanisms enhance the vanilla stateless Transformer model with sequential recurrence by prepending extra hidden states of previous inputs from an internal memory cache.
-However, these mechanisms have certain drawbacks.
-Firstly, a slight change in the memory mechanism may necessitate retraining the model from scratch, not fully utilizing pre-trained LLMs that already possess a good representation of dependency across the context window, albeit not long enough.
-Secondly, as highlighted in Memorizing Transformer \cite{wu2022memorizing}, they often encounter the problem of \textit{memory staleness}, where older hidden states in memory cache may exhibit distributional shifts from the latest ones during training, limiting the effectiveness of memory augmentation.
+The discussed mechanisms enhance the vanilla stateless Transformer with sequential recurrence by prepending additional hidden states from an internal memory cache.
+However, they present drawbacks.
+Firstly, minor changes in the memory mechanism may require full model retraining, underutilizing pretrained LLMs already proficient in capturing contextual dependencies, albeit not long enough.
+Secondly, as noted in Memorizing Transformer~\cite{wu2022memorizing}, they frequently face the challenge of \textit{memory staleness}, where older hidden states in the memory cache may diverge in distribution from the latest ones during training, thus hampering memory augmentation effectiveness.

-As a solution, another retrieval-augmented mechanisms decouples the model itself from its long-term memory storage.
-They leverage the part before the language head as a well-performing contextual information encoder to store long sequences as an external memory bank in the form of embeddings.
-And during queries, the model retrieves information from this memory bank based on certain criteria and concatenates it to comprise in-context working memory in real-time.
+As a solution, another retrieval-augmented mechanism, often named Retrieval-Augmented Generation (RAG)~\cite{lewis2020retrieval}, decouples the model from its long-term memory storage by using a contextual information encoder to store long sequences as segmented embedding vectors to an external memory bank.
+During queries, the model retrieves information from this memory bank based on specific criteria and dynamically concatenates it to form in-context working memory.

 \textbf{Cosine-Based Retrieval Criteria}.
-LangChain \cite{langchain2022, topsakal2023creating}, an hot open-source framework for developing applications like chatbots, accepts user-specified local documentation in common readable formats, then vectorizes this documentation using off-the-shelf LLMs into a memory bank.
-During each user interaction, it retrieves the top-relevant contexts based on dot-product \textit{cosine similarity} between user prompt embeddings and the stored contexts.
-It then prepends these external contexts to the prompt, providing the LLMs with a more related input to generate responses.
-LangChain offers an effective pipeline to harness the capabilities of off-the-shelf LLMs and enhance their long-term memory with a cost-effective, flexible, and dynamic mechanism.
-Several similar works have also designed external memory banks for QA-like tasks or chatbot applications.
+LangChain~\cite{langchain2022, topsakal2023creating} is an open-source framework tailored for applications like chatbots.
+It ingests user-specified local documentation in standard readable formats, vectorizing it via off-the-shelf LLMs into a memory bank.
+During interactions, it retrieves top-relevant contexts using dot-product \textit{cosine similarity} between user prompt embeddings and stored vectors, prepending them to the prompt for generating responses.
+This pipeline efficiently leverages off-the-shelf LLMs, enhancing their long-term memory with a cost-effective, flexible, and dynamic mechanism.
+Similar works have also developed external memory banks for chatbot applications~\cite{LangchainChatchat2023} and SQL generation~\cite{vanna_ai_vanna}.